We were asked…

 From the description of your operation you’ve provided, you may find your best comparison metric to be conversions as a percentage of calls received.

-Answer thanks to Doug Watson.
+Thanks to Doug

 For attendance: I’ve had a great competition of ‘battleships’ against two teams.
 Each team plots their ships, TMs or senior staff moderate, each 100% attendance day qualifies for an attempt on the other teams board.
 Play it over 3 months, with the winning team been best out of the three.

 Do lots of games like this, adapting popular board games.
 I’ve done Monopoly (great for within the team), scrabble etc. So many games can be adapted for Call Centre use, adjusting to make them the theme of your business/targets etc.

 - Assign tasks to individuals within your team